Prathamesh326/Spotify-Playlist-using-the-Musical-Time-Machine/README.md

 - Songs not found on Spotify will be skipped, and you'll see a message indicating which songs were skipped.
 - A token cache (`token.txt`) is used for Spotify OAuth, which is automatically managed by the script.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 Make sure to adjust the details such as `yourusername`, project title, and specific setup instructions according to your actual project structure and preferences.
-This README provides a clear guide for users to set up, use, and understand your Billboard to Spotify playlist converter project on GitHub.